Your dream’s come true, you’re finally in Japan!

 2. Dive into Short Story Collections and Series

-There are several series designed for Japanese learners, the most famous of which is this series.
+There are several series designed for Japanese learners, the most famous of which is this one.
 The books are sold in sets of five, with an audio CD.

 They have furigana throughout and are engaging, achievable short stories for Japanese learners working towards being able to read texts for native speakers.

 The Extensive Reading Society of Japan also release their own series of graded readers.
-These are also sold in sets: There are eight volumes and each volume contains five to seven stories and an audio CD.
+These are also sold in sets but you can get them individually as well.
+There are eight volumes and each volume contains five to seven stories and an audio CD.

-They’re not available on Amazon yet, but if you want them outside of Japan, you can get them through White Rabbit (just click on the series title above).
+They’re not available on Amazon yet, but if you want them outside of Japan, you can get them through OMG Japan (just click on the series title above).

 KC clip has released this series of 25 free online books you can read on their website, designed for learners.
 They’re divided by difficulty using CEFR levels, but roughly speaking A1=JLPT N5, A2=JLPT N4, B1=JLPT N4/N3.